-Harold's dog ran away.

-He went to talk to his city council about it.

-Harold said how sad he was about losing his dog.

-He asked the council to make a new policy.
+Harold's dog ran away, and he went to talk to his city council about it.
+Harold said how sad he was about losing his dog, and asked the council to make a new policy.
 The policy would give money to help people find their lost dogs.

-But the city council wouldn't make a policy just to help Harold.

-Harold didn't show that his problem affected other people, too.
+But the city council wouldn't make a policy just to help Harold, since Harold didn't show that his problem affected other people, too.

 Harold tried telling his story in a different way.

-He still said he was sad about losing his dog.

-But he told stories of other people losing their dogs.

-He told stories of dogs getting hurt when they got lost.

-He said this happened because the city's dog catchers couldn't do a good job.

-They didn't have trucks and other tools they needed to help.
+He still said he was sad about losing his dog, but he told stories of other people losing their dogs.
+He told stories of dogs getting hurt when they got lost, and said this happened because the city's dog catchers.
+The dog catchers couldn't do a good job because they didn't have trucks and other tools they needed to help.

-Harold asked the council to make a new policy.

-The policy would give money to buy what the dog catcher's needed.

-Harold showed how the policy would help the whole city.

-So the city council passed Harold's policy!
+Harold asked the council to make a new policy to give money to buy what the dog catcher's needed.
+Harold showed how the policy would help the whole city, so the city council passed Harold's policy!